A New Attempt to Identify Long-term Precursors for Endogenous Financial Crises in the Market Correlation Structures: Data Analysis and Results

 \subsection{Historical and estimated events}

-We wish to compare the time evolution of the mean values and averaged distances with events which are on the one hand historical crisis events listed in~Tab.~\ref{tab:FinancialCrises} and on the other hand events in~Tab.~\ref{tab:EventsMarktStateTrans} estimated from the averaged distances in Sec.~\ref{sec:DefinitionsMeanCaluesDistanceMatricesAndAverageDistances}.
+We wish to compare the time evolution of the mean values and averaged distances with events which are on the one hand historical crisis events listed in~Tab.~\ref{tab:FinancialCrises} and on the other hand events in~Tab.~\ref{tab:EventsMarktStateTrans} estimated from the averaged distances in Sec.~\ref{sec:MeanCaluesDistanceMatricesAndAverageDistances}.
 Those estimated events are connected to market state transitions and are highlighted as dashed lines in Figs.~\ref{subfig:Main:MeanValCov},~\ref{fig:MeanCovStandLOG} and~\ref{subfig:Main:DistMatCovAppr}.

-The mean covariance $\mean{\sigma}$ in Fig.~\subref*{subfig:CovStandMean} shows its highest peaks for the Lehman Brother crash (LB) whereas the mean correlation $\mean{c}$ in Fig.~\subref*{subfig:CorrStandMean} has its largest value for the August 2011 stock market fall (AF).
+The mean covariance $\mean{\text{cov}}$ in Fig.~\subref*{subfig:CovStandMean} shows its highest peaks for the Lehman Brothers crash (LB) whereas the mean correlation $\mean{\text{corr}}$ in Fig.~\subref*{subfig:CorrStandMean} has its largest value for the August 2011 stock market fall (AF).
 We want to emphasize that the trading day when the NASDAQ Composite stock market index peaked is labeled by (DC) \cite{wiki:2021:DOTCOMBUBBLE}.
 Shortly after this event, the dot-com bubble bursted.

-Our new analysis corroborates our results in Ref.~\cite{Heckens_2020}: We separate exogenous effects appearing in the mean correlation $\mean{c}$ as crisis events (cf.~Tab.~\ref{tab:FinancialCrises}) from the endogenous parts remaining in the mean correlations $\mean{c}_B$ and $\mean{c}_L$.
-The mean correlations $\mean{c}_B$ and $\mean{c}_L$ show a non--stationary behavior with sometimes even high values, especially in the case of the covariance approach (cf.~Figs.~\subref*{subfig:CovRedRankMean} and \subref*{subfig:CorrRedRankMean}).
-We additionally calculated the mean covariances $\mean{\sigma}_B$ and $\mean{\sigma}_C$ which both show a separation from the historical events in their temporal behavior as well (cf.~Figs.~\subref*{subfig:CovSubstrDyadMean} and~\subref*{subfig:CorrSubstrDyadMean}).
+Our new analysis corroborates our results in Ref.~\cite{Heckens_2020}: Using reduced-rank correlation matrices, in covariance or correlation approach, exogenous effects are likely to be efficiently separated from endogenous ones.
+This affects all stocks and appears in $\mean{\text{cov}}$ and $\mean{\text{corr}}$ as crisis events (cf.~Tab.~\ref{tab:FinancialCrises}).
+The mean correlations $\mean{\text{corr}}_B$ and $\mean{\text{corr}}_L$ show a non-stationary behavior with sometimes even high values, especially in the case of the covariance approach (cf.~Figs.~\subref*{subfig:CovRedRankMean} and \subref*{subfig:CorrRedRankMean}).
+We additionally calculated the mean covariances $\mean{\text{cov}}_B$ and $\mean{\text{cov}}_L$ which both show a separation from the historical events in their temporal behavior as well (cf.~Figs.~\subref*{subfig:CovSubstrDyadMean} and~\subref*{subfig:CorrSubstrDyadMean}).